niklexical/brc_pytorch/README.md

 This repository contains the Pytorch implementation of the paper ["A bio-inspired bistable recurrent cell allows for long-lasting memory"](https://arxiv.org/abs/2006.05252).
 The original `tensorflow` implementation by the author Nicolas Vecoven can be found [here](https://github.com/nvecoven/BRC).

+#### Bonus Feature
-Another important feature of this repository is the implementation of a base class that returns a recurrent neural network for a given recurrent cell.
-Based on the hyperparameters provided, the network can have multiple layers, be bidirectional and the input can either have batch first or not.
+Implementation of a **base class that returns a recurrent neural network for any given recurrent cell**, whether custom-built or the standard PyTorch implementations of the recurrent cells.
+Based on the hyperparameters provided, the network can:
+1. have multiple layers,
+2. be bidirectional, and
+3. process inputs where the *batch size* is the first dimension or not the first dimension.

 The outputs from the network mimic that returned by GRU/LSTM networks developed by PyTorch, with an additional option of returning only the hidden states from the last layer and last time step.

 ## Package setup

 `brc_pytorch` is `pypi` installable: